javihernandez/cas/docs/vcn-cnlc-jumpstart.md

 #### Using Cross-Ledgers API Keys

-When using Ledger Compliance server, it is possible to use API keys that are not specific to one ledger.
+When using Immutable Ledger server, it is possible to use API keys that are not specific to one ledger.
 This kind of keys is supported only by the `authenticate` and `inspect` sub-commands.
 If such an API key is used, the ledger must be explicitly
 specified: